What is a CIS contractor (subcontractor)?

-If you qualify as a Construction Industry Scheme (CIS) contractor/subcontractor, you will be supplying construction work to the construction industry, including building site preparation, labouring, decorating, and refurbishment.
+If you qualify as a construction industry scheme (CIS) contractor or subcontractor, you’ll be supplying labour in the construction industry, including demolition, site preparation, building, labouring, decorating, and refurbishment.

-Some jobs are exempt from the CIS, so if you provide scaffolding hire (without labour), provide architecture and surveying services, do carpet fitting, deliver materials or provide non-construction work, like running a construction site facility such as a canteen, you are not eligible to operate under the CIS.
+Some jobs are exempt from the CIS (for what CIS covers, see para A.22).
+For example, if you provide scaffolding hire (without labour), architecture and surveying services, carpet laying, delivery of materials, or non-construction work, like running an on-site facility such as a canteen, you aren’t eligible to operate under the CIS scheme.

-However, if you spend £1 million or more on construction within a three-year period, you are considered a CIS contractor.
-In instances where a contractor falls under both contractor and subcontractor categories, they must follow the rules for both categories.
+If you spend £1 million or more on construction within a three-year period, you are considered a CIS contractor.
+Where a contractor falls under both contractor and subcontractor categories, they must follow the rules for both categories.

 Property developers buying and selling property, although not strictly speaking contractors, may fall under the aegis of the scheme, so advice should be sought from an accountant with expertise in this area to ensure absolute compliance with the CIS protocol.